Table of Contents

 Is Kalanchoe a medicinal plant?

 In traditional Indian medicine, Kalanchoe pinnata leaves treat diabetes, diuresis, kidney stones, and respiratory tract infections.
 In addition, it is applied to the skin to treat wounds, boils, and bug bites.
-It may, but not proven, help protect the liver from damage caused by alcohol, viruses, and other toxins.[1]
+It may, but has not been proven, help protect the liver from damage caused by alcohol, viruses, and other toxins.[1]
 Cathedral bells plant leaf juice combined with coconut oil may also be used to remedy a headache.
-Lastly, the Cathedral bells plant is a nighttime oxygenator and a natural insect repellent.
+Lastly, the Cathedral Bells plant is a nighttime oxygenator and a natural insect repellent.

 Are Kalanchoe Pinnata plants poisonous?